hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5465

-The mosques are for Allah alone, so do not supplicate anyone along with Allah.
+The mosques are for Allah alone, so do not supplicate to anyone along with Allah.

 # 5466

-Yet when the slave of Allah stood up supplicating Him, they swarmed around him.”
+Yet when the slave of Allah stood up supplicating to Him, they swarmed around him.”

 # 5467

-Say [O Prophet], “I only supplicate my Lord and I do not associate anyone with Him.”
+Say [O Prophet], “I only supplicate to my Lord and I do not associate anyone with Him.”

 # 5468